creative-connections/Bodylight.js-FMU-Compiler/README.md

 After the compilation finishes, `input/name.fmu` is deleted and the resulting `name.js` file is copied to `output`.
 Along with the compilation log `name.log`.

+# Examples

+The following models were converted to web-based simulators using FMU compiler.
+* [Simple Circulation](http://www.physiome.cz/en/simple-circulation/) - model published as part of Physiolibrary
+  * Kulhánek T, Tribula M, Kofránek J, Mateják M: Simple models of the cardiovascular system for educational and research purposes.
+MEFANET Journal 2014; 2(2); ISSN:1805-9171.
+Available at WWW: http://mj.mefanet.cz/mj-04140914.
+* [Nefron Simulation](http://www.physiome.cz/apps/Nephron/) - model and Bodylight.js technology published as
+  * ŠILAR, Jan, David POLÁK, Arnošt MLÁDEK, Filip JEŽEK, Theodore W KURTZ, Stephen E DICARLO, Jan ŽIVNÝ a Jiri KOFRANEK.
+Development of In-Browser Simulators for Medical Education: Introduction of a Novel Software Toolchain.
+Journal of Medical Internet Research [online].
+2019, 21(7) [cit.
+2019-11-25].
+DOI: 10.2196/14160.
+ISSN 1438-8871.
+Dostupné z: https://www.jmir.org/2019/7/e14160
+* [Bodlight Scenarios](https://bodylight.physiome.cz/Bodylight-Scenarios) - simulators using web components.
+Section of hemodynamics, blood-gases, iron metabolism and virtual body preparing for publication
+* [Buddy](http://physiome.cz/buddy/) - experimental simulator of most complex model of physiology [Physiomodel](https://www.physiomodel.org)

+The simple and medium size models compile into Javascript with size 0.5 MB - 2 MB.
+The embedded [WebAssembly](https://webassembly.org/) is supported by 4 major web browsers (Firefox,Chrome,Ms Edge,Safari).
+The simulation is nearly native speed (1.5x or 2x slower).
+One drawback is memory limit, which may prevent to run some of the most complex model (see Buddy above) on some mobile devices.